foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/utility_functions/util_data_conv.rst

 This group contains functions which copy elements from the input tensor to the output with data conversion according to the output tensor type parameters.
-The functions converts the data from the source type to the destination type, considering the quantization parameters of source and destinations.
+The functions convert the data from the source type to the destination type, considering the quantization parameters of the source and destinations.
 This includes a combination of:

  - Change of container size